-Basic Electrical Systems Lab is an automotive shop experience that will include testing, diagnosis, and repair of electrical systems in a professional shop environment.
-The systems include battery, starting, charging system, ignition, basic lighting, power windows, power door locks, and various other systems.
-This course will include the hands-on diagnosis and repair of these systems that are required to be successful in today's shop environment.
+Basic Electrical/Electronics Systems Lab is an automotive shop experience that includes testing, diagnosis, and repair of electrical systems in a professional shop environment.
+The systems include battery, starting, and charging systems.
+This course includes the hands-on diagnosis and repair of these systems as is required to be successful in today's shop environment.
 Wiring repair and replacement will also be covered.
-Completion of this course prepares students to gain entry level employment in the automotive field and prepares students to take the National Institute for Automotive Service Excellence (ASE) A-6 certification test.
+Completion of this course prepares students for employment in the automotive field and to take the National Institute for Automotive Service Excellence (ASE) Electrical/Electronic Systems (A6), Engine Performance (A8), and Advanced Engine Performance Specialist Certification (L1) tests.
 (F)